-For more than a century, modernism, in a very concerted fashion, has gnawed at the vital organs of the “Christian” movement.
+For more than a century, modernism, in a very concerted fashion, has gnawed at the vital organs of Christianity.
 Consider some of the traits of this insidious system:

-- Modernism, therefore, seeks to “de-mythologize” the Scriptures.
+Modernism seeks to “de-mythologize” the Scriptures.
 Anything of a miraculous nature must be explained away as having some natural, though perhaps misunderstood, nature.
-According to this ideology, for example, Jesus did not walk upon the waves of the Sea of Galilee; instead, he was merely walking in the shallow surf near the coast, and the disciples, from a distance, just thought he was upon the surface of the sea.
+According to this ideology, for example, Jesus did not walk upon the waves of the Sea of Galilee.
+Instead, he was merely walking in the shallow surf near the coast, and the disciples, from a distance, just thought he was upon the surface of the sea.

 There are additional modernistic traits that might be mentioned, but these will suffice for the present.
 It hardly needs to be pointed out that “modernism” is actually just another term for infidelity.

 Theological modernism was technically set forth in the writings of such men as F. D. E. Schleiermacher (1768-1834) and A. Ritschl (1822-1889).
 Later it was popularized in the works of men like Harry Emerson Fosdick (1878-1969).
 Fosdick, an American Baptist minister, authored some thirty books, including The Modern Use of the Bible and A Guide to Understanding the Bible.
 He was quite influential in the liberal movement that now ravages modern Protestantism.
 Many religious movements, to greater or lesser degrees, have been influenced by this insidious philosophy.

 We would urge our readers to carefully study these articles found elsewhere on this website: